apache/phoenix-adapters/README.md

 ## 🧩 Supported Frontends

 ### DynamoDB
-There are 2 ways someone can use Phoenix-Shim to port their DynamoDB based service to Salesforce Phoenix:
+How to use Phoenix-Shim to port their DynamoDB based service to Apache Phoenix?
-1. **Java thick client** which translates API calls into Phoenix SQL
-    - [PhoenixDBClientV2](https://git.soma.salesforce.com/bigdata-packaging/phoenix-shim/blob/master/phoenix-ddb-shim/src/main/java/org/apache/phoenix/ddb/PhoenixDBClientV2.java) and [PhoenixDBStreamsClientV2](https://git.soma.salesforce.com/bigdata-packaging/phoenix-shim/blob/master/phoenix-ddb-shim/src/main/java/org/apache/phoenix/ddb/PhoenixDBStreamsClientV2.java) implement DynamoDB's Client SDK V2.

-2. A **RESTful API Server** that accepts JSON payloads similar to DynamoDB.
+- A **RESTful API Server** that accepts JSON payloads similar to DynamoDB.

 By using REST Service, client applications already using any AWS SDKs to connect with DynamoDB does not need to perform any code change.
 The client application only needs to update the REST